Bromantane: Clinical research

-The therapeutic effects of bromantane in asthenia are said to onset within 1- to 3-days.
-It has been proposed that the combination of psychostimulant and anxiolytic activity may give bromantane special efficacy in the treatment of asthenia.
+The therapeutic effects of bromantane in asthenia are said to onset within 1–3 days.
+It has been proposed that the combination of stimulant and anxiolytic activity may give bromantane special efficacy in the treatment of asthenia.

-In a large-scale, multi-center clinical trial of 728 patients diagnosed with asthenia, bromantane was given for 28 days at a daily dose of 50 mg or 100 mg.
-The impressiveness were 76.0% on the CGI-S and 90.8% on the CGI-I, indicating broadly-applicable, high effectiveness.
-The therapeutic benefit against asthenia was notably observed to still be present one-month after discontinuation of the drug, indicating long-lasting positive effects of bromantane.
-Quality of life was significantly increased by bromantane, and this increase remained at one-month after withdrawal of bromantane.
-3% of patients experienced side effects; none of the adverse effects were serious; and 0.8% of patients discontinued treatment due to side effects.
+In a large-scale, multi-center clinical trial of 728 patients diagnosed with asthenia in Russia, bromantane was given for 28 days at a daily dose of 50 mg or 100 mg.
+The study concluded with an impression score of 76.0% on the CGI-S and 90.8% on the CGI-I for bromantane, indicating that it is broadly applicable and highly effective.
+The therapeutic benefit against asthenia was observed to still be present one month after discontinuation of the drug.
+3% of patients experienced side effects; though none were considered serious; and 0.8% of patients discontinued treatment due to side effects.
 Bromantane was also noted to normalize the sleep-wake cycle.
-The authors concluded that "[Bromantane] in daily dose from 50 to 100 mg is a highly effective, well-tolerated and [safe] drug with a wide spectrum of clinical effects.
-Therefore, this drug could be recommended for treatment of asthenic disorders in neurological practice."